-However bear in mind that while it can be a useful indicator, it is not definitive.
+However, we need to bear in mind that while it can be a useful indicator it’s not definitive.
 In a recent study Dr Hew-Butler found that while there’s definitely a relationship between how much we drink and the colour of our urine, that doesn’t necessarily always correlate with our actual hydration status at a blood and cellular level (where it really matters).

-The colour of your pee Andy explains can depend on a variety of other factors, apart from your hydration levels, including;
+The colour of your pee can depend on a variety of other factors, apart from your hydration levels, including:

 - Drinking alcohol